undera/chess-engine-nn/README.md

 Found out that training data were using positions _after_ move made as source of training.
 Oh, my...
 Fixing that seems helped learning a ton.
 Shame on me for overlooking this since the very beginning.

 I also made integration with UCI and now my NN plays versus Stockfish.
 Loses 100% of games, of course.
+Let it play with SF overnight...

+... it played 5000 games and dozens of re-trainings, but did not improve.
+I'll need to experiment more, but I see important bug fixed.